 - Look in your pattern to see how much of a seam allowance is allowed.
 Let’s say it allows for a 1″ hem.
 So you’d cut your pattern 1″ shorter than the pattern calls for.
 Then sew up your dress until you get to the hemming part.

 - Now take your pattern and cut a facing using the hemline of the pattern to the height you want it.
-Finish one edge with either a zigzag stitch of a serger.
+Finish one edge with either a zigzag stitch or a serger.
+In this example I’m cutting my facing a good 2″ (I like wide hems) and since the facing will follow the bottom of your skirt exactly you won’t have any trouble folding the hem up.

 - Flip the facing to the inside of the garment and press so you have a nice clean hemline.
 Then either machine or hand stitch the facing in place and you’re done!

-Because the facing is the exact same shape as the garment, you won’t have any bunching and everything should lay perfectly flat, eliminating the headache and frustration of hemming a curved edge.
+Because the facing is the exact same shape as the garment, you won’t have any bunching.
+Everything should lay perfectly flat, eliminating the headache and frustration of hemming a curved edge.
 It’s totally worth the added step–especially when you have a really big curved edge like on this maxi skirt.
 I started to hem it without the facing, and was so mad I almost gave up until I remembered to use this secret.

 If you liked this tutorial, you might also like: